marcellogalhardo/marcellogalhardo.dev/content/posts/injection-points.md

         layoutInflater.factory2 = MyLayoutInflaterFactory()
         super.onCreate(savedInstanceState)

-        // Your activity initialization and logic here }
+        // Your activity initialization and logic here.
+    }

-    // Other overridden methods and custom methods here }
+    // Other overridden methods and custom methods here.
+}
 ```